syncfusion-content/xamarin.android-docs/xamarin-android/SfBarcode/Symbology-Settings.md

 {% endhighlight %}

-* The `encoding` property is used to specify the encoding technique from enumeration of `DataMatrixEncoding` that contains encoding techniques such as ASCII, ASCIINumeric, Auto and Base256.
+* The `Encoding` property is used to specify the encoding technique from enumeration of `DataMatrixEncoding` that contains encoding techniques such as ASCII, ASCIINumeric, Auto and Base256.
-* The `size` property allows you to specify the size of the Barcode from a set of predefined sizes available in the `DataMatrixSize` enumeration.
+* The `Size` property allows you to specify the size of the Barcode from a set of predefined sizes available in the `DataMatrixSize` enumeration.

 <table>